harrisonzhu508/citadelchallenge/docs/source/gp.rst

 	<iframe src="_static/xgboostgp_2018.html" height="530px" width="100%"></iframe>

+`Figure link <https://public.tableau.com/profile/harrison4446#!/vizhome/gp_prediction/Sheet1?publish=yes/>`_.
 Our new model gives us an AUC (area under curve) or 0.762, as illustrated below.
 From a policy perspective, it is important to see the proportion of false negatives, as a false positive will only strengthen the prevention of an outbreak.
 We observe that out of 382 test points in 2018, we have a 95% credible interval of (10.2%,13.1%) of the percentage of false negatives, with the optimal prediction yielding 11.8%.

 .. image:: ./img/xgboost_GP.png